cornershopcreative-archive/encore/cms/assets/plugins/imagify/readme.txt

 3. Media Page

+4. Other Media Page

 == Changelog ==
+= 1.7.1.3 - 2018/04/12 =
+* Bug Fix: a fatal error with outdated versions of php.

+= 1.7.1.2 - 2018/04/12 =
+* Improvement: reset OPcache after Imagify being updated.
+* Bug Fix: a fatal error upon Imagify update.
+* Bug Fix: a case where the bulk optimizer wrongly says that all images are already optimized.

+= 1.7.1 - 2018/04/10 =
+* New: compatibility with Regenerate Thumbnails (v3) plugin.
+* Improvement: better performance of the bulk optimization on sites with huge media library.
+This is done by not updating the statistics display periodically, but only when the job is done.
+* Improvement: SiteGround cache testing is not blocked anymore.
+* Improvement: proxies are now handled.
+* Improvement: test for ImageMagick or GD availability.
+* Dev stuff: improved the way we use the filesystem.
+This should solve few edge cases.

+= 1.7 - 2018/03/13 =
+* New: you can now optimize the images from your themes and plugins, or from any other folder in your site!
+* Improvement: compatibility with old and new versions of WP Offload S3 plugins.
+* Improvement: don't start the bulk optimization process if cURL is not available.
+* Bug Fix: image dimensions not being stored sometimes after it is resized.
+* Bug Fix: the comparison tool could display multiple handles.
+* Bug Fix: issue with php 7.2.
+* Dev stuff: lots of internal changes, many things have been rewritten.
+* Dev stuff: the default options can now be filtered.

 = 1.6.14.2 - 2018/01/15 =
 * Improvement: force browsers not to use the old version of our script for the charts.